gosukiwi/katar/README.md

     <?php echo 'Now I don\'t want to use Katar, I just use PHP'; ?>

+# Usage

+There are several ways to include Katar in your project, with Composer's beeing the prefered one.

+## Using Katar with Composer

 # TODO
 There's still some polishing to do, as soon as It's finished I'll start the versioning :)